 The quality of your diet plays a key role in maintaining and improving your health throughout your lifetime.
-It is crucial to meet all of your nutritional needs at any age, since the energy needed to go about your activities comes from the food you eat.
+It is crucial to meet all your nutritional needs at any age, since the energy needed to go about your activities comes from the food you eat.
 While some nutrients are essential, others should be avoided or eaten in moderation.

-An adequate daily intake of calcium and vitamin D promotes bone health, and helps to prevent or treat osteoporosis.
+An adequate daily intake of calcium and vitamin D promotes bone health and helps to prevent or treat osteoporosis.
 A vitamin B12 or iron deficiency can cause certain types of anemia.
 Various vitamin and mineral supplements are specially formulated to meet the needs of people over the age of 50.

 Fibre is associated with a number of health benefits:

 - losing weight or maintaining a healthy weight